29th January 1886 – the birth of the motorcar?

 Deutsch: Patent "Fahrzeug mit Gasmotorenbetrieb" (Benz Patent-Motorwagen )

-The Benz Patent-Motorwagen, built by Carl Benz and patented in 1886, is recognized as the world's first practical automobile, “featuring a gasoline-powered internal combustion engine, electric ignition, and a three-wheeled design for steering.
+The Benz Patent-Motorwagen, built by Karl Benz and patented in 1886, is recognized as the world's first practical automobile, “featuring a gasoline-powered internal combustion engine, electric ignition, and a three-wheeled design for steering.
 It was the first car put into series production, with its historic long-distance journey by Bertha Benz in 1888 proving its viability and marking a key step towards modern motoring.”
 It was the first commercially available automobile in history.

 We have a working replica at the National Motor Museum here at Beaulieu.
 James May of Top Gear was filmed talking a trip around the grounds in 2007.